- Applying for a Raffle Licence

 - types of groups that may be eligible

 Applying for a Raffle Licence

 A raffle is a lottery scheme where ticket purchasers pay for a chance to win a prize.
-Some examples include a 50/50 (percentage draw), prize basket or a meat draw.
+Some examples include a 50/50 (percentage draw), home lottery or a travel package.